How Much Does Credit Counseling Cost?

 Boost your financial knowledge.
 A credit counselor could teach you how credit works and explain essential financial terms so you can make more informed decisions.

 Give money management and budgeting guidance.
-You can review your spending with a counselor and create a budget that helps you reach your goals.
+If you enroll in a credit counseling program, you can review your spending with a counselor and create a budget that helps you reach your goals.

 How Does a Debt Management Plan Work?